jameschristianw/flutter_discord_recreation/README.md

-# discord_recreation
+# Discord Recreation

-A new Flutter project.
+Recreating Discord Web App using flutter.
+Flutter version used is 2.2.3.

 ## Getting Started